-A solid undergraduate preparation with a range of competence similar to that demanded of Major students at Concordia, and a minimum B average in their undergraduate studies.
-Qualified applicants requiring prerequisite courses may be required to take up to 12 undergraduate credits in addition to and as a part of the regular graduate program.
-Admission into the program is on recommendation of the Graduate Studies Committee.
+Solid undergraduate preparation with a range of competence similar to that demanded of Major students at Concordia, and a minimum B average in their undergraduate studies.

 Language Requirements.
 Thesis proposals which depend on special linguistic skills will be accepted only from students competent in the appropriate languages.

 Priority will be given to complete applications submitted by the deadline.
 In some cases, programs may continue to accept applications as long as there is space available.

 International students: Considering the waiting period involved in meeting the entry requirements to Canada and Quebec, we strongly encourage international applicants to apply early and submit supporting documents prior to the deadline.

 Tuition & funding